 - Auto Sprinkler Controller I use the Hunter X-

-- Some control Valves I use the Irritrol 205tf as they are reliable and have a manual flow control valve to fine tune your setup.
+- The control valves I use are the Irritrol 205tf as they are reliable and have a manual flow control valve to fine-tune your setup.

 - Irrigation pipe